ApiLogicServer/Docs/docs/Sample-AI.md

 ![Swagger](images/sample-ai/rules.png)

-Observe rules are declared in Python, leveraging IDE services for code completion.

 &nbsp;

-**1. Debuggging**
+**1. Debugging**

-The screenshot above shows our logic declarations:
+The screenshot above shows our logic declarations, and how we debug them:

 1. Execution is paused at a **breakpoint** in the debugger, where we can examine state, and execute step by step.

 2. Note the **logging** for inserting an `Item`.
 Each line represents a rule firing, and shows the complete state of the row.
 <br><br>

-**2. Chaining - Multi-Table Transactin Automation**
+**2. Chaining - Multi-Table Transaction Automation**

 Note that it's a `Multi-Table Transaction`, as indicated by the log indentation.
 This is because - like a spreadsheet - **rules automatically chain, *including across tables.***
 <br><br>